-11 Limitations
+9 Limitations

-- (a) This report is based on an inspection of the structure with a focus on the damage sustained from the 22 February 2011 Canterbury Earthquake and aftershocks only.
-Some non-structural damage is mentioned but this is not intended to be a comprehensive list of non-structural items. - (b) Our professional services are performed using a degree of care and skill normally exercised, under similar circumstances, by reputable consultants practicing in this field at the time. - (c) This report is prepared for the CCC to assist with assessing remedial works required for council buildings and facilities.
+- (a) This report is based on an inspection of the structure with a focus on the damage sustained from the 22 February 2011 Canterbury Earthquake and aftershocks only. - (b) Our professional services are performed using a degree of care and skill normally exercised, under similar circumstances, by reputable consultants practicing in this field at the time. - (c) This report is prepared for the CCC to assist with assessing remedial works required for council structures and facilities.
 It is not intended for any other party or purpose.